in2code-de/femanager/Documentation/Upgrade/Index.rst

 All Plugins used in your pages must be updated.
 The Updater is located in Admin Tools -> Upgrade -> Run Upgrade Wizard -> "EXT:femanager: Migrate plugins"

+In your Typoscript Configuration the directive misc.uploadFolder must be changed to the combined identifier (e.g. 1:users/)

 .. _v7.1:

 to version 7.1.0